 How to get involved

 Prairie State is always looking for attorneys to represent clients in a variety of civil legal matters, particularly in family, consumer, and elder law cases.
-If you have questions or would like more information about our current pro bono opportunities, please contact your local office pro bono coordinator or [email protected] If you are interested in becoming a pro bono volunteer with Prairie State, please complete this form.
+If you have questions or would like more information about our current pro bono opportunities, please contact your local office pro bono coordinator or [email protected].

 We welcome assistance from all volunteers.
 You can help close the justice gap by answering phones, planning fundraising events, preparing mailings, assisting our attorneys, and helping Prairie State’s clients in a variety of ways.

 This opportunity is for people living in or near one of the following counties: Lake, McHenry, Winnebago, Boone, Peoria, or Tazewell.